 Last night I had a dream.
-In it I saw the passage of my life – the ‘dead’ time before I knew the Lord personally and then the ‘awakening’ after I accepted Jesus Christ as my Lord and Savior at 31.
+In it I saw the passage of my life – the ‘dead’ time before I knew the Lord personally and then the ‘happy awakening’ after I accepted Jesus Christ as my Lord and Savior at 31.

 I fully realize that time here on earth is fleeting.
-Anyone who admits to being over 50 will tell you time just seems to go faster and faster as we age!
+Anyone who admits to being over 50 will tell you time just seems to go faster and faster as we age – sort of like a roll of toilet paper unwinding near the end!
+(Sorry!)
 None of us can never get it back to do it over again.
-Our lives on earth are but the twinkling of an eye.
+Our lives on earth are but a flash in time, the twinkling of an eye.

 …gaining wisdom and instruction;

 doing what is right and just and fair;

 for giving prudence to those who are simple,

 let the wise listen and add to their learning,

 and let the discerning get guidance …